Skip to main content

 5. Safari

-Breastfeeding is important for you and your baby.
 Your breast milk protects your baby against lots of illnesses and conditions.
-It’s designed to meet your baby’s every need.
+It can give your baby all the nutrients they need.

-Why breastfeeding is good for your baby
+Why breastfeeding is important for babies

 Your breast milk contains essential enzymes, hormones and antibodies.
 These are vital for your baby’s normal growth, development and good health.

-Breast milk is good because it:
+Breast milk is important because it:

 • helps to protect your baby from illnesses such as chest, ear and tummy infections